ptjb/newcastle-beamer/README.md

 # Newcastle University beamer theme (2025-12-11)

-This repository contains the templates for creating beamer slides using LaTeX or R Markdown, in the style according to [Newcastle University's visual identity](https://www.ncl.ac.uk/brand-hub/visual-identity/).
+This repository contains the templates for creating beamer slides using LaTeX or R Markdown, in the style of Newcastle University.
+While there's an alternative available at https://github.com/nitrogl/nclbeamer, here we are matching the PowerPoint template according to [University's visual identity](https://www.ncl.ac.uk/brand-hub/visual-identity/).

 ## LaTeX